What Does it Take to Be a Family and General Practitioner?

 Those thinking about becoming a Family and General Practitioner might also be interested in the following careers:

-Career changers with experience as a Family and General Practitioner sometimes find work in one of the following fields:
+Those who work as a Family and General Practitioner sometimes switch careers to one of these choices:

 References: